pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 **Make sure that you have the right path set in `PLUGIN_PATH` variable**

 This script takes one optional argument to specify the node number you want to stop/start the plugin on.
-Default is `l1-cli`
+The default is `l1`

-For example, restart the plugin on `l1-cli`:
+For example, restart the plugin on `l1`:

 ```
 ./restart_plugin.sh
 ```

-Or, restart on `l2-cli`:
+Or, restart on `l2`:

 ```
 ./restart_plugin.sh 2